ancymadhu/MechaCar_Statistical_Analysis/README.md

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 According to total_summary, the Variance is 62.29356, which meets the design specificatio.
 But when considering the lot summary, the variance of Lot 3 170.28 which is above 100, so it does not meet the specification individually.

+### III.
+T-Tests on Suspension Coils

+T-test is used to compare the mean of one dataset to another under a few assumptions.

+First RScript is written for t-test that compares all manufacturing lots against mean PSI of the population.
+Three more RScripts are written to determine if the PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.

+The figure below shows the outcome altogther.